gjbex/training-material/LinuxTools/Configurations/README.md

     and reattach sessions.
 This configuration file defines a status line at the bottom of the screen that shows the open windows, and highlights the one that is active.

+## Important note
+To use most of the configuration files, they need to be placed in your home directory, and be renamed to start with a `.`, e.g., `screenrc` should be renamed to `.screenrc`.